Design WA is a State Government initiative to ensure good design is at the centre of all development in Western Australia.

 We encourage you to read them online, but they are also unlocked for printing.

-Why is there a three-month delay for the policies to be gazetted?
+Why is there a delay in the policies becoming operational?

 Design WA Stage One was launched on 18 February 2019 by the Minister for Planning, the Hon Rita Saffioti MLA.